Internet Accuracy ProjectInternet Accuracy Project

 Selected film credits:

-Another of his notable roles was in a 1991 TV movie for which he also served as executive producer.
+Another of his notable roles was in a 1991 TV-movie for which he also served as executive producer.
 Never Forget told the story of Holocaust survivor Mel Mermelstein who successfully sued the Institute for Historical Review, which claimed the Holocaust never happened.

 Selected TV guest appearances:

 Nimoy also guest starred on many notable television series such as Highway Patrol, 26 Men, Dragnet, Colt .45, Rawhide, M Squad, Sea Hunt, The Rebel, Bonanza, Wagon Train, Tales of Wells Fargo, The Twilight Zone, Laramie, The Untouchables, Perry Mason, Dr. Kildare, The Outer Limits, The Man from U.N.C.L.E., Death Valley Days, Kraft Suspense Theatre, The Virginian, Combat!, A Man Called Shenandoah, Daniel Boone, Get Smart, Gunsmoke, Rowan & Martin's Laugh-In, The Hollywood Palace, The Flip Wilson Show, The Mike Douglas Show, Night Gallery, Columbo, T.J.
-Hooker, Star Trek: The Next Generation, Shelley Duvall's Faerie Tale Theatre, The Simpsons, Futurama, and Becker.
+Hooker, Star Trek: The Next Generation, Shelley Duvall's Faerie Tale Theatre, The Simpsons, Futurama, Becker, and Fringe.

 Selected stage credits: